DynamicSadFun/DataverseUsefulPlugins/WebResources Plugin/readme.md

 ## 📄 Overview

 The **WebResources Plugin** is a **Pre-Operation Dataverse plugin** designed to streamline and enhance the behavior of the `webresource` entity.
-It ensures consistency and automation for managing web resource extensions during record creation or update processes.
+It ensures consistency and automation for managing web resource extensions during record creation process.

 ### 🎯 Key Features